Skip to main content

 Bio

 Sarah Ascienzo, PhD, LCSW is an Assistant Professor in the School of Social Work at North Carolina State University.
-Dr. Ascienzo has over 15 years of clinical practice experience with children and families adversely affected by psychological trauma, including work as a trauma-focused clinician in community- and school-based settings and child forensic interviewer.
-During her clinical career, Dr. Ascienzo specialized in the treatment of complex trauma, and worked extensively with child welfare-involved youth and those impacted by interpersonal violence.
-She also has experience as a trainer and program implementer in the areas of trauma-informed/responsive care, clinical interventions for trauma-exposed youth, and vicarious trauma/secondary traumatic stress.
-Informed by her practice experience, Dr. Ascienzo’s research focuses on mitigating the impact of direct and indirect trauma exposure and building healthy and resilient communities.
-She utilizes a variety of methodological approaches, and strives to participate in collaborative, culturally competent, community-engaged, and translational research.
-Her most recent projects have included an analysis of posttraumatic stress symptom response to isolated phases of Trauma-focused Cognitive Behavioral Therapy; an exploration of sex- and gender-based differences in meaning making among trauma-exposed youth; and an examination of factors impacting the implementation and sustainability of trauma-focused interventions in community settings.
+Dr. Ascienzo has over 15 years of clinical experience with children and families adversely affected by psychological trauma, including work as a trauma-focused clinician in community- and school-based settings and child forensic interviewer.
+During her clinical career, Dr. Ascienzo specialized in the treatment of complex trauma, and worked extensively with child welfare-involved youth and those impacted by chronic interpersonal violence.
+She has experience with program development, clinical training, and implementation in the area of trauma-informed/responsive care and trauma-focused treatment.
+Dr. Ascienzo’s research broadly focuses on mitigating the adverse health consequences of direct and indirect trauma exposure, including a focus on secondary traumatic stress among helping professionals and behavioral health workforce development efforts.
+Dr. Ascienzo’s recent projects include an analysis of risk and protective factors at the individual, supervisory, and organizational levels that contribute to secondary traumatic stress and burnout among mental health professionals; an exploration of meaning making among trauma-exposed youth within the context of clinical treatment; and an examination of factors impacting the implementation and sustainability of trauma-focused interventions in community settings.

 Education